Overview

 - Join a support group.

-- Make use of a local adult day center, if possible.
+- Make use of a local adult care center, if possible.

 Many people with Alzheimer's and their families benefit from counseling or local support services.
-Contact your local Alzheimer's Association affiliate to connect with support groups, health care professionals, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.
+Contact your local Alzheimer's Association affiliate to connect with support groups, healthcare professionals, occupational therapists, resources and referrals.
+You can find information about home care agencies, residential care facilities, a telephone help line and educational seminars.

 Preparing for an appointment

 Medical care for the loss of memory or other thinking skills usually requires a team or partner strategy.
-If you're worried about memory loss or related symptoms, ask a close relative or friend to go with you to an appointment with a health care professional.
-In addition to providing support, your partner can provide help in answering questions.
+If you're worried about memory loss or related symptoms, ask a close relative or friend to go with you to an appointment with a healthcare professional.
+Having a partner can provide support and help you answer questions.

-If you're going with someone to a health care appointment, your role may be to provide some history or your thoughts on changes you have seen.
+If you're going with someone who is having memory issues to a healthcare appointment, your role may be to provide some history or your thoughts on changes you have seen.
 This teamwork is an important part of medical care.

 What you can do